 - Gather 2 years of EOBs and prescription records.

-- Obtain the Summary of Benefits and Coverage (SBC) for your plan options-it's a standardized format designed for easier comparison.
+- Get the Summary of Benefits and Coverage (SBC) for your plan options—it's standardized for easier comparison.

 - Use your carrier's online cost estimator tools for specific procedures.